Palliative care - hospice; End-of-life care - hospice; Dying - hospice; Cancer - hospice

-Hospice care helps people with illnesses that can’t be cured and who are nearing death.
-The goal is to give comfort and peace instead of cure.
-Hospice care provides relief from pain and symptoms, and support for the patient and the family.
-It helps family and loved ones stay close to the dying patient.
-Most hospice patients are in their last 6 months of life.
-Hospice care does not make death come faster, or put off death.
+Hospice care helps people with illnesses that cannot be cured and who are nearing death.
+The goal is to give comfort and peace instead of a cure.
+Hospice care provides:

 What Hospice Care Offers

 Hospice care is given by a team.
 This team may include doctors, nurses, social workers, counselors, aides, clergy, and therapists.
 The team works together to give the patient and family comfort and support.

 Someone from your hospice care team is available 24 hours a day, 7 days a week to provide any support or help you, your loved one, or your family needs.

 Hospice care treats the mind, body, and spirit.
 Services may include:

 - Treatment of symptoms (such as shortness of breath, constipation, or anxiety).
 This includes medicines, oxygen, or other supplies that help you manage your symptoms.